-3. To consider and if thought fit, to pass the following Resolution with or without modification(s) as a SPECIAL RESOLUTION:
+3. Regularization of Additional Director, Mr. Bhanu Prasad Vasireddy (DIN: 00776988) as a Non-Executive (Non-Independent) Director of the Company and to consider and if thought fit, to pass the following Resolution with or without modification(s) as an ORDINARY RESOLUTION: